 Does Magnesium For Depression Work?

 Current statistics show that just over 7% of the adult population in the United States has been impacted by major depressive disorder.
-With so many people living with depression, it’s not surprising that people are seeking out alternative ways to alleviate depression symptoms.
+With so many people living with depression, more people are seeking out alternative ways to alleviate depression symptoms.

-One such proposed alternate depression treatment is magnesium.
-Magnesium is an important mineral for the human body, responsible for aiding in healthy nerve and muscle function, constructing bone and DNA, and regulating blood sugar levels and blood pressure, among other things.
+One proposed alternative treatment for depression is magnesium.
+Magnesium is a mineral present in the human body that is responsible for aiding in healthy nerve and muscle function, constructing bone and DNA, regulating blood sugar levels, controlling blood pressure, and other functions.

 Some studies claim that magnesium improves depression